WukLab/Hotpot/README.md

 ## S7: Run User Programs
 There are several code samples under `hotpot/test/`.
 Basically, we `open (or create)` a dataset by calling POSIX `open`.
 After that, the opened fd will be mmap'ed into application's address space.
 If mmap succeed, application can access the DSPM space directly and transpatently.

+### Debug Hotpot
+Hotpot will create two special files: `/proc/dsnvm-event` and `/proc/dsnvm`.
+The first one lists a lot of hotpot internal activities, which will help us to understand what is going within the system.
+The latter one lists some general informations.
+Both of them will help us debug and tune the system.

 ## To cite Hotpot, please use:

 >\@inproceedings{Shan17-SOCC-Hotpot\,